-Five new developments to know about Russia's war in Ukraine
+Six new developments to know about Russia's war in Ukraine

-Ukraine war latest updates: Kyiv expects more attacks and nuclear plant still under Russian controlComments
+Ukraine war: Zelenskyy expects more attacks and nuclear plant still under Russian controlComments

 1. Zelenskyy warns Ukraine could suffer more Russian attacks this week